Low Intensity Shockwave Therapy for Erectile Dysfunction

 - No anesthesia needed

 While “shockwave” on the surface may sound unpleasant or uncomfortable it is generally considered a comfortable procedure that is well tolerated by patients.
 It applies short, frequent, and high intensity bursts of energy (in the form of an ultrasonic shockwave) into soft tissue that is injured, scarred, or contains adhesions.
 The goal is to get the body to heal itself by regenerating blood vessels and improving circulation.
 The increased circulation allows for the natural engorgement of blood to the penis, which is necessary for a sustained erection.

 We start by applying some ultrasound gel to the area, and then the probe is applied to the area of treatment.
 The applicator produces pulses as the clinician moves around the treatment area.You will hear a clicking noise and feel a tapping or tingling as the ultrasonic energy is delivered to the treatment area.
 The doctor can control the delivery of the energy and can adjust it for the patient’s comfort level.

-The procedure itself usually takes about 15-20 minutes but can be longer depending on the customized treatment for each individual , which is based on their degree of erectile dysfunction.
-Patients usually require three to six treatments, and they can expect the effects to last for two to three years.
+Appointments take approximately 45 minutes and the procedure itself usually takes about 15-20 minutes, but can be longer depending on the customized treatment for each individual , which is based on their degree of erectile dysfunction.
+Patients usually require six treatments, and they can expect the effects to last for two to three years.
 At that point they may repeat the treatment, if needed.